openway-ai/nova/README.md

 - **MDLM** The first product-level diffusion LM has been released online.
 See [Mercury-2](https://www.inceptionlabs.ai/blog/introducing-mercury-2).

-We look forward to continued breakthroughs in both research and real-world deployment of non-autoregressive models.
+We look forward to continued deployment and breakthroughs of non-autoregressive models.

 ## What do we provide?